Little-Podi/AdaWorld/docs/ADAPTATION.md

 # World Model Adaptation

-In our paper, we borrow the mini DMLab and Minecraft datasets from [Diffusion Forcing](https://github.com/buoyancy99/diffusion-forcing) for world model adaptation experiments.
+In our paper, we borrow the mini DMLab and Minecraft datasets from [Diffusion Forcing](https://github.com/buoyancy99/diffusion-forcing) for world model adaptation experiments (be aware of the different action indices of these two when processing the data).

 ### For environments with discrete action spaces